-This Privacy Implementation for Quantcast Advertiser Partners documents certain privacy-related responsibilities for advertisers and agencies, which are in addition to the US State Data Privacy Addendum and the EEA/UK/Swiss Data Privacy Addendum (collectively, the "DPAs").
-If there is any conflict between this document and the DPAs, the DPAs are the controlling documents.
+This Privacy Implementation for Quantcast Publisher Partners is for Quantcast publisher partners and clients ("publishers") who include Quantcast code, such as pixels or tags, on their websites for Quantcast Measure or the Quantcast QID Module in Prebid.
+It documents certain privacy-related responsibilities for publishers, which are in addition to the US Data Privacy Addendum (the "DPA").
+If there is any conflict between this document and the DPA, the DPA is the controlling document.